zameerbharwani/Deep-Learning-for-Metasurface-Optimization/README.md

 _Everything published in this repo has been done so with permission_

-I will be presenting this work at [ML-Photonica](https://ml-photonica2019.astonphotonics.uk) on the topic of **"Machine Learning in Photonics"** at the Serbian Academy of Sciences and Arts.
+I will be presenting this work at [Photonica-2019](http://www.photonica.ac.rs/).

 # Background